RADON GAS TESTING

-Radon is a naturally occurring, colorless, tasteless, odorless, radioactive gas the comes out of the ground all around and below us.
+Radon is a naturally occurring, colorless, tasteless, odorless, radioactive gas that comes out of the ground, all around and below us.
 Radon comes from the natural (radioactive) breakdown of uranium in soil, rock and water and gets into the air we breathe.
 Radon can be found all over the U.S. It can get into any type of building, homes, offices, schools, and result in high indoor radon levels.
 The EPA has determined that high levels of Radon causes lung cancer more often than second-hand tobacco smoke.

 High levels of Radon can exist in any home.